All Episodes

 Could any of them have beaten Obama?

-Carroll, I don't think anybody was going to beat Barack Obama.
+Carol, I don't think anybody was going to beat Barack Obama.

 He's a pop culture icon, and he's tapped into that generation that all they care about is pop culture.

-But you know, when Rush is talking about people being conservative, he's actually not talking about the social issues, I don't think.
+But, you know, when Rush is talking about people being conservative, he's actually not talking about the social issues, I don't think.

 I think he's talking about somebody that's physically conservative.